 Hydro Joins the Province to Announce Final Rate Mitigation Plan

 On May 16, Hydro President and CEO Jennifer Williams joined Minister Parsons as the Government of Newfoundland and Labrador announced the final details of the Rate Mitigation Plan.
-Together, with actions taken to date, this plan limits rate increases related to the Muskrat Falls Project (Project) to 2.25% from now through 2030.
+Together, with actions taken to date, this plan limits rate increases related to Hydro’s costs to 2.25% from now through 2030.

 We know our customers have been concerned about electricity rates, and that is why we’ve been working closely with the Province for several years to ensure rates wouldn’t double when the Project was finished.
 Today’s plan will benefit all island customers and we anticipate that our customers will continue to pay the lowest electricity rate in Atlantic Canada on July 1.